Benchmarker.rb

 If you want to print only total result (= ignore results of each iteration),

-, or add quiet: true
+add command-line option -q, or add quiet: true to Benchmarker.scope().

 $ ruby ex4.rb -q # ignore results of each iteration ## title: string concat ## options: loop=1000000, iter=5, extra=1 ## benchmarker: release 1.0.0 ## ruby engine: ruby (engine version 2.4.5) ## ruby version: 2.4.5 (patch level 335) ## ruby platform: x86_64-darwin18 ## ruby path: /opt/vs/ruby/2.4.5/bin/ruby ## compiler: Apple LLVM version 10.0.0 (clang-1000.11.45.5) ## os name: Mac OS X 10.14.6 ## cpu model: Intel(R) Core(TM) m7-6Y75 CPU @ 1.20GHz ## Removed Min & Max min iter max iter String#+ 0.4642 (#2) 0.4909 (#7) String#<< 0.5149 (#3) 0.5526 (#6) Array#join 0.8175 (#2) 0.8532 (#6) Interpolation 0.4404 (#1) 0.4815 (#5) ## Average of 5 (=7-2*1) user sys total real String#+ 0.4700 0.0000 0.4700 0.4769 String#<< 0.5220 0.0060 0.5280 0.5280 Array#join 0.8280 0.0100 0.8380 0.8436 Interpolation 0.4480 0.0040 0.4520 0.4535 ## Ranking real Interpolation 0.4535 (100.0%) ******************** String#+ 0.4769 ( 95.1%) ******************* String#<< 0.5280 ( 85.9%) ***************** Array#join 0.8436 ( 53.8%) *********** ## Matrix real [1] [2] [3] [4] [1] Interpolation 0.4535 100.0% 105.2% 116.4% 186.0% [2] String#+ 0.4769 95.1% 100.0% 110.7% 176.9% [3] String#<< 0.5280 85.9% 90.3% 100.0% 159.8% [4] Array#join 0.8436 53.8% 56.5% 62.6% 100.0%